GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlow/Tutorial.rst

 .. _SinglePhaseFlow:

 #########################################
-Single phase flow
+Single-phase flow
 #########################################

-This example will use the single flow solver (see :ref:`SinglePhaseFlow`) from GEOSX on a cube test case.
+This example will use the single flow solver (see :ref:`SinglePhaseFlow`) from GEOSX.

+We begin with a simple a cube test case, before exploring more complex examples.
 A pressure source term will be set in the top corner block and a sink pressure term will be set in the bottom corner block.

 Building the input XML file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Building the input XML file, it will require the definition of the following XML tags:
+Building the input XML file requires the definition of the following XML tags:

  #. :ref:`Solver <Solver_tag>`
  #. :ref:`Mesh <Mesh_tag>`